-Feeling overwhelmed, helpless, or just generally anxious during curfew?
+Feeling overwhelmed, helpless, or just generally anxious?
 You're not alone.

 Here are 8 tips to reduce anxiety that can you can practice at home to help maintain your mental health during COVID-19.

 Many studies have shown that slow breathing can be used to suppress and reduce stress, including stress associated with certain types of panic attacks.
 When you’re feeling overwhelmed the easiest thing to do is to stop, sit down, close your eyes and practice deep breathing to help slow your heart rate and bring more oxygen back into your body.

 2. Identify What You Can Control